GoogleCloudPlatform/genai-for-developers/docs/tutorials/code-review-cicd-gitlab-circleci/index.md

-# GitLab - Code review automation with GenAI
+# CircleCI - Code review automation with GenAI

 This tutorial utilizes Gemini to assist with code reviews within the CICD process.
 An example integration and workflow are included to demonstrate the capabilities and bootstrap your effort.
 Additional modifications and customizations can be made by providing your own prompts as well as extending the provided CLI tool.